This guide dives into all the nuances involved in creating that perfect, professional journalism portfolio, and will help you if you are:

 We’ll use Authory to show you how to create the perfect portfolio in just five steps.

 Step 1: Add sources

-Signup for Authory with our free 30-day trial.
+Signup for Authory with our free.
 After adding the places where you’ve published, Authory will automatically go there and find all your articles (and other content) and import them to your Authory account.
 There's no need for you to try and find any of your existing content to populate your portfolio when setting it up.
 Authory will do that for you.

 All your content will populate automatically into an "inbox" where you can see everything you've ever created all in one place.